What salary should I expect as a newly qualified accountant?

 #1 Base salary is only a part of Total Compensation (Base + Package) – want to know about total comp for newly qualified accountants?
 We asked one of our experts in Barden Dublin, Niall O’Keeffe, and he shared the following:

-- The average Bonus for H2 2024 is 7% (The average Bonus for H1 2024 was 8% and H2 2023 was 8%)
+• The average Bonus for H2 2025 was 7% (The average Bonus for H1 2025 was 8%).

-- The average Pension for H2 2024: 5% (The average Pension for H1 2024 was 5% and he average Pension for H2 2023 was 6%)
+• The average Pension for H2 2025 was 4% (The average Pension for H1 2025 was 5%).

 (*these are Dublin-only numbers.
 For outside Dublin, you would typically apply a 10% reduction on base +/- 2.5 % depending on location.
 For bespoke salary advice in your area contact one of our team below.)

-#2 Sometimes… people get paid a higher base for the same job in a different company.
+#2 Sometimes people get paid a higher base for the same job in a different company.
 Why?
 It could be that one company offers additional benefits and the other doesn’t; it could be because one role has a lot of travel and the other doesn’t; it could be that one company finds it harder to attract accountants than the other, or it could be due to a whole host of different variables.
 When it comes to base salary, make sure you’re not comparing apples with oranges; ask one of our expert team in Barden first.

 It should not be all about the base in your first few moves PQE.
 You may not have prepared a set of accounts yet or done a month-end management pack; in fact, there are probably a lot of things that you have yet to get practical experience in.
 Your first few years PQE should really be about getting good experience working with great people… and, of course, getting fairly paid while you do.